My research is focussed on

 haplotype clustering.
 American Journal of Human Genetics,

-to abstract/article).
+to article).
 A method for haplotype phasing that is fast and accurate on genome wide SNP-chip data.